flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## Interact with native R

 FlashR currently provides a limited number of linear algebra routines.
-As such, users still need to rely on the ones in R, such as linear solver and Choleski factorization, for their machine learning algorithms.
+As such, users still need to rely on the ones in R, such as linear solver and Choleski factorization, for many machine learning algorithms.
 FlashR provides functions for users to interact with the original R system.

-* `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
+* `fm.as.vector`: convert an R vector/matrix or a FlashR matrix to a FlashR vector.
 The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
-* `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
+* `fm.as.matrix`: convert an R vector/matrix or a FlashR vector to a FlashR matrix.
 A vector is converted into a one-column matrix.
 * `fm.as.factor`: convert a FlashR vector to a factor vector.
 The current implementation only supports converting an integer vector.
 By default, this function determines the number of levels in the factor vector automatically.
 Users can also provide a maximal number of levels.
 Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
-* [`as.vector`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/vector.html): convert a FlashR vector/matrix to a R vector.
+* [`as.vector`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/vector.html): convert a FlashR vector/matrix to an R vector.
-* [`as.matrix`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/matrix.html): convert a FlashR vector/matrix to a R matrix.
+* [`as.matrix`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/matrix.html): convert a FlashR vector/matrix to an R matrix.

 FlashR has the following functions to test if an object is a FlashR vector or matrix.